Things To Do In Dubai

 Anyone who comes to Dubai should witness this world wonder at least from the outside.

-2. Desert Safari – An adventurous trip back in time
+2. Desert Safari – An Adventurous Trip Back in Time

 Most of the other things to do in Dubai are in the cities.
 That’s what makes a desert safari different from everything else out there.
 It is the only way to explore the Arabian dunes up close.
 The Dubai desert safari lets you discover the forgotten traditions of desert-dwelling Arabs.

-The thrilling ride lasts for half an hour with a few sunset-photo stops in between and a stopover near the tallest dunes to try out sandboarding.
+The thrilling ride lasts for half an hour, with a few sunset photo stops in between and a stopover near the tallest dunes to try out sandboarding.
 Sandboarding in the desert is the second version of ice skiing.

 Before sunset, the desert activities are wound up, and the convoy moves to the Bedouin camp.
 The rest of the fun is hosted in this traditionally styled desert camp.
 It includes opportunities to get a henna tattoo, dress up in Emirati attire, take a picture with the Falcon, and Quad biking.